romanzes/skia/modules/canvaskit/npm_build/README.md

 See more examples in `example.html` and `node.example.js`.

+### Known issues with Canvas2D Emulation layer
+ - measureText returns width only and does no shaping.
+It is only sort of valid with ASCII letters.
+ - textAlign is not supported.
+ - textBaseAlign is not supported.
+ - fillText does not support the width parameter.

 # Filing bugs

-Please file bugs at [skbug.com](skbug.com).
+Please file bugs at [https://skbug.com](skbug.com).
-It may be convenient to use [our online fiddle](jsfiddle.skia.org/canvaskit) to demonstrate any issues encountered.
+It may be convenient to use [our online fiddle](https://jsfiddle.skia.org/canvaskit) to demonstrate any issues encountered.

 See CONTRIBUTING.md for more information on sending pull requests.